benpollarduk/BP.AdventureFramework/docs/docfx/docs/playable-character.md

 player.Give(daisy, goblin);
 ```

-PlayableCharacters can contains custom commands that allow the user to directly interact with the character or other assets.
+PlayableCharacters can contain custom commands that allow the user to directly interact with the character or other assets.

 ```csharp
 player.Commands =